myluco/vista-novo-demos/blood_pressure/README.md

 VistA Novo running at port 3000 (the default) and the Test Stub at port 3001, you can start the demo
 application:

-	bundle exec rails s
+	bundle exec rails s -p 3002

-For more information on how the demo application handles URLs, run:

-    rake routes
+Once the server has fired up, point your browser to http://localhost:3002 and you should be good to go!